Ambulance

 Why would I want to visit a private doctor if I am publicly insured?

 You may be able to get an appointment sooner with a private doctor, although, as an example, current wait times in Dr. Claude’s practice are still around 4 weeks.
-If you’re new in town and urgently need a doctor (to get medical paperwork done to start Kita, for example), then visiting a private doctor may be a good solution.
+If you’re new in town and urgently need a doctor (to get medical paperwork done to start Kita, for example), then visiting a private doctor may be a good interim solution.

 It may also be easier and faster to get an appointment for special treatments such as Ergotherapie (occupational therapy) if you are paying out-of-pocket.
 Finally, certain types of specialists, such as osteopaths, are only covered by a few public health insurances, so you may also have to pay out-of-pocket for these types of appointments.